-When a person experiences or witnesses a traumatic event, it can take a psychological and physical toll on the victim.
-In many cases, the symptoms of the traumatic effects do not start to show until years later.
-This is because the person has not properly addressed their inner turmoil.
+Post-traumatic stress disorder (PTSD) develops after a person experiences or witnesses a traumatic event.
+This can take a psychological and physical toll on the victim.
+In many cases, the symptoms of traumatic events do not start to show until years later.
+This is because the person has not properly addressed his or her inner turmoil.

 Some of the most common traumas that lead to PTSD include:

 - Childhood neglect or abuse

 - Sexual assault or rape